Table of contents

 We even named Cartagena as one of the best cities for solo travel this year.

 Dare I say that Cartagena actually would make one of the best destinations for solo travel in Colombia, up there with Medellin.
+You can read more about Cartagena for solo travel in our list of the best destinations for traveling alone.

 What are the top things to see in Cartagena?